-World's largest underwater restaurant nears completion
+Europe's first underwater restaurant opens

 "It was a delicate operation, as the clearance to meet the bolts was just two inches," Rune Grasdal, a senior architect at Snøhetta, said in a phone interview.

-More than half of the structure is submerged, and guests will gain access through a glass walkway that will bridge the gap between the coast and the entrance, which will be at shore level.
+More than half of the structure is submerged, and guests gain access through a glass walkway that will bridge the gap between the coast and the entrance, which is at shore level.

 Under is made of reinforced concrete, to withstand the harsh conditions found in this spot of the Norwegian coastline.
 "The first problem is water pressure, as we're five meters (16 feet) below the surface, but the biggest challenge is the waves.
 Wind and waves are extreme here.
 To withstand all these forces, the building is slightly curved, so it can better take to the waves, and it's thick: half a meter (1.6 feet) for the concrete and about 30 centimeters (1 foot) for the acrylic windows," said Grasdal.